laur89/docker-borg-mysql-backup/README.md

-      -r                      only back to remote borg repo (remote-only) -l                      only back to local borg repo (local-only) -P BORG_PRUNE_OPTS      overrides container env variable BORG_PRUNE_OPTS; only required when container var is not defined;
+      -r                      only back to remote borg repo (remote-only) -l                      only back to local borg repo (local-only) -P BORG_PRUNE_OPTS      overrides container env variable BORG_PRUNE_OPTS; only required when container var is not defined or needs to be overridden;
       -N BORG_LOCAL_REPO_NAME overrides container env variable BORG_LOCAL_REPO_NAME;
       -i JOB_ID               descriptive id used for logging to differentiate between running jobs;
-      -p PREFIX               borg archive name prefix. note that the full archive name already contains hostname and timestamp.
+      -p PREFIX               borg archive name prefix. note that the full archive name already contains hostname and timestamp. defaults to JOB_ID when defined.

 #### Usage examples